 Volunteer Work Commitment

-The league offers a $200 volunteer work “buyout” at registration.
-Families that do not purchase a buyout have a mandatory obligation to perform work hours in our snack shack and at other league events including tournaments, field improvement days, and Softball Appreciation Day.
-If you are not prepared to work, please purchase the buyout at registration.
-To thank our team managers for volunteering, the league will waive the snack shack work requirement for 1 team manager per team.
+All families have a mandatory obligation to volunteer time for league activities which include working at the snack shack, field prep and activities for Softball Appreciation Day.
+If you are unable to fulfill your volunteer hours, the league offers a $200 volunteer work “buyout” at registration.
+In recognition of the significant time and effort put in by our team managers, the league will waive the volunteer requirement for 1 team manager per team.
 League officials will be sending out a volunteer signup list towards the beginning of the season.
 If you have not purchased the volunteer buyout, please signup for the requisite number of volunteer slots.
 If you do not fulfill your volunteer requirements, you will be required to pay for a volunteer buyout.

 The LGCS recognizes that there are children within our community who would like to play but cannot afford the fees.
 As a result, LGCS can provide scholarships for those who are in need financial assistance.
 You must satisfy the requirements of the program to be eligible for full or partial financial assistance.
 You can email firstname.lastname@example.org for more information.